kechenkristin/myDB/lab5.md

 order.

-In both `splitLeafPage()` and `splitInternalPage()`, you will need to update the set of `dirtypages` with any newly created pages as well as any pages modified due to new pointers or new data.
+In both `splitLeafPage()` and `splitInternalPage()`, you will need to update the set of `dirtyPages` with any newly created pages as well as any pages modified due to new pointers or new data.
 This is where `BTreeFile.getPage()` will come in handy.
-Each time you fetch a page, `BTreeFile.getPage()` will check to see if the page is already stored in the local cache (`dirtypages`), and if it can't find the requested page there, it fetches it from the buffer pool.
+Each time you fetch a page, `BTreeFile.getPage()` will check to see if the page is already stored in the local cache (`dirtyPages`), and if it can't find the requested page there, it fetches it from the buffer pool.
-`BTreeFile.getPage()` also adds pages to the `dirtypages` cache if they are fetched with read-write permission, since presumably they will soon be dirtied.
+`BTreeFile.getPage()` also adds pages to the `dirtyPages` cache if they are fetched with read-write permission, since presumably they will soon be dirtied.
 One advantage of this approach is that it prevents loss of updates if the same pages are accessed multiple times during a single tuple insertion or deletion.